lilibaker/data-science-S2023/challenges/c03-stang-assignment.md

   - 0, 45, and 90 degrees
 - What thicknesses were tested?
   - 0.022, 0.032, 0.064, 0.081 m
-- Does the thickness have an impact on the Poisson’s ratio of the alloy?
+- Question for question 3: Does the thickness have an impact on the Poisson’s ratio of the alloy?

 ## Visualize